Key responsibilities of individual members of the Group Executive Committee

 The Group CEO is responsible for overseeing the operational management of the Group.
-This responsibility covers the Group Functions, Group Legal and the three Business Units Reinsurance, Corporate Solutions and Life Capital (and Division iptiQ respectively, after the disbandment of the BU Life Capital at the end of 2020).
-He leads and manages the Group EC, its processes, including succession planning and its costs, and is responsible for its performance.
-He oversees the work of the Group Function heads, the Group CLO and the Business Unit CEOs and gives them guidance on the execution of their tasks.
-He develops the Group strategy together with the Group EC and submits it to the Board of Directors for approval.
-Once approved, he focuses on the Group strategy’s implementation and its further development.
+This responsibility covers the GFs and the BUs Reinsurance and Corporate Solutions, Group Items and Division iptiQ.
+He or she leads and manages the Group EC, its processes, including succession planning and its costs, and is responsible for its performance.
+He or she oversees the work of the GF Heads, the Group CLO, the BU CEOs and the iptiQ CEO and gives them guidance on the execution of their tasks.
+The Group CEO develops the Group Strategy together with the Group EC and submits it to the Board for approval.
+Once approved, the Group CEO focuses on the Group Strategy’s implementation and its further development.

 Group Chief Financial Officer

 The Group CFO is responsible for the Group-wide Finance function, with a focus on steering and achieving the Company’s financial targets.
 He or she is responsible for the US GAAP and EVM consolidated financial reporting and provides the AC and FRC with regular and ad hoc financial reports that allow the committees to fulfil their related responsibilities.
 The Group CFO has Profit & Loss responsibility for short term investments, collateral and FX management and Swiss Re's alternative capital strategy.
 He or she is responsible for the Group strategic process including initiating respective Group EC and Board discussions and monitoring and steering of the Group Strategy implementation.